-Customer Service is a hot topic.
-Pick up any ad for any industry and there’s probably a line of type or two of how well you’ll be treated.
+Customer service is a hot topic.
+Pick up any ad for any industry, including healthcare, and there’s probably a line of type or two of how well you’ll be treated.
 Usually the advertisement reads, “We’re the best,” or “Service is our middle name,” or something like that.
 The phone book advertisements are loaded with commercials about being customer service minded.

 Why, then, do we hear so many horror stories about how people were treated?
 The Telephone Doctor recently surveyed several companies to seek out the traits of those that have the service mentality.
 Clearly, not everyone places the same value on customer service.
 The good news is that you can learn the skills of the best.
 Here are the results.